-Competitive- a grant process whereby Projects are ranked and selected based upon program-specific criteria.
+Competitive- a process whereby Projects are ranked and selected based upon programspecific criteria.

-Contract- an agreement between the Department and the Grantee specifying the payment of funds by the Department for the performance of the Project Scope within the Project Performance Period by the Grantee.
+Contract- an agreement between the Department and the Grantee specifying the payment of funds by the Department for the performance of the Grant Scope within the Contract Performance Period by the Grantee.